Princess Wakatarashihime

-Princess Wakatarashihime (稚足姫 皇女; Wakatarashi-hime) was a Japanese princess and Saiō of Ise Jingū Grand Shrine.
+Princess Wakatarashihime (稚足姫皇女; Wakatarashi-hime) was a Japanese princess and Saiō of Ise Jingū Grand Shrine.
 Her father was Emperor Yūryaku and her mother was Katsuragi no Karahime.

 Life

 Born to Emperor Yūryaku, and a consort named Katsuragi no Karahime, Wakatarashihime became Saiō in 456.
 (Note: She is said to have committed suicide three years after becoming Saiō.
 She is estimated to have died in 459, hence the estimation that she became Saiō in 456.)
-However three years into her tenureship as Saiō, Ae no Kunimi accused a man named Takehito, who was a son of Iokibe no Kikoyu, of having sex (possibly raping) with the princess and impregnating her.
+However three years into her tenureship as Saiō, Ae no Kunimi accused a man named Takehiko, who was a son of Iokibe no Kikoyu, of having sex (possibly raping) with the princess and impregnating her.
 The saiō was supposed to remain a virgin and unmarried, and breaking this could cost a woman the title.
 For example, in 578 Princess Uji, daughter of Emperor Bidatsu, lost the title less than a year into her job after being raped, thus no longer being a virgin.
-The princess pleaded her innocence, and took out a sacred mirror, and recited a poem;
+The princess pleaded her innocence, stating:

-At the banks of the Isuzu River, she went to pay her respects, sought out a place where no one walked, buried the mirror, and died.